 For a few, the factor that stands in the way of gynecomastia surgery is anesthesia.
-These men tend to tell us one of two things:
+Some South Florida patients have one of these two things to say:

 • I want local anesthesia!

-Once in a while we meet prospective patients who say they prefer local anesthesia.
+Once in a while we meet guys who say they prefer local anesthesia.
 Often the motivation is to save money—they have heard that local anesthesia can be given by the plastic surgeon; therefore the patient does not need to cover the cost of an anesthesiologist.

 The challenge with performing gynecomastia surgery with local anesthesia is that the pain sensing fibers are not adequately numbed for the extensive liposuction needed to treat most patients.
 The to and fro motion of the cannula causes significant discomfort, and even the most “macho” guy tends to move around on the operating table.
 The surgeon can’t help but be distracted trying to manage the patient and post-op results are often less than optimal.